jhmanchola/jhmanchola.github.io/_portfolio/8_Rents_and_Education_Expenditure.markdown

 ---

 This project uses the World Development Indicators Dataset,'Indicators.csv', which includes 6 columns: 'CountryName', 'CountryCode', 'IndicatorName', 'IndicatorCode', 'Year' and 'Value'.
-The project begins byThe subject of research will be taken out of the 'IndicatorName' column.
+You can use the 'IndicatorName' column to evaluate all the subjects that were covered by country, from adolescent fertility to CO2 emissions.
+The subject of research will be taken out of the 'IndicatorName' column.

-Download dataset from [Kaggle](https://www.kaggle.com/worldbank/world-development-indicators) <br>
+In this case, the subjects selected had to do with education and natural resources rents.

+If you wish to take a look at the dataset, you can view it or download it from [Kaggle](https://www.kaggle.com/worldbank/world-development-indicators) <br>
-If you wish to copy the code shared here, then the dataset above needs to be saved in a folder named "Data".
+The code used to "mine" the data is available here.
+Just toggle wherever you see the label "<u>Click here to toggle hide\show code</u>" If you wish to copy the code shared here, then the dataset above needs to be saved in a folder named "Data".

 {::options parse_block_html="true" /}

-<details><summary markdown="span">Click here to toggle hide\show code!</summary>
+<details><summary markdown="span"><u>Click here to toggle hide\show code</u></summary>

 ```python
 import pandas as pd